Vectorization of a thread-parallel Jacobi singular value decomposition method: Column transformations, matrix scaling, and dot-products

 \subsubsection{The Gram--Schmidt orthogonalization}

 \looseness=-1 In~\cite[Definition~2.7]{Drmac-97} the conditions and the formula for the Gram--Schmidt orthogonalization of $g_q$ against $g_p$ are given, that replaces their Jacobi transformation when $\|g_q\|_F\ll\|g_p\|_F$ and $\tan\varphi$ underflows.
-Using~\cref{e:sGramEF}, the real-case orthogonalization~\cite[Eq.~(2.20)]{Drmac-97} is defined as
+Using~\cref{e:sGramEF}, the orthogonalization from~\cite[Eq.~(2.20)]{Drmac-97} is defined here as

 what, by representing $\|g_j\|_F=2^{e_j}f_j$ and after moving $f_q$ within the parenthesis, gives